AvneeshSarwate/personalsite/static/newsite/publications.md

 ===============
 <div>[Back to main page](http://www.avneeshsarwate.com#)</div>

+Sarwate, Avneesh, Takahiko Tsuchiya, and Jason Freeman.
+"Collaborative Coding with Music: Two Case Studies with EarSketch."
+In Web Audio Conference.
+2018.
+[PDF](/static/papers/EarSketch_Collab.pdf)

+Sarwate, A., Brunch, C., Freeman, J., & Siva, S. (2018, June).
+Grading at scale in earsketch.
+In Proceedings of the Fifth Annual ACM Conference on Learning at Scale (p.
+50).
+ACM.
+[PDF](/static/papers/EarSketch_Autograder.pdf)

 Sarwate, A, Ryan Rose, Jason Freeman, and Jack Armitage.
 (2018).
 Performance Systems for Live Coders and Non-Coders.
 In NIME.
 [PDF](/static/papers/LiveCodersAndNonCoders.pdf)

 Sarwate, A. (2016, October).
 Calcification and Hybrid Live-Coding.
 In Proceedings of the Audio Mostly 2016 (pp. 55-60).
 ACM.
 [PDF](/static/papers/CalcificationAndHybridLiveCoding.pdf)